Skip to content

 • Describe your use of cookies and third-party tools

-• List vendors and data collected/shared
+• List all vendors and data collected/shared

 • Explain how users can disable cookies or tracking